deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 ## Learning an RNN decoder for convolutional codes

-We explain a simple four step process for training a decoder.
+Training a decoder proceeds in four steps.

 * Step 1.
-Create a neural network model
+Design a neural network architecture

 * Step 2.
 Choose an optimizer, a loss function, and an evaluation metric